Vasectomy and vasectomy reversalMale sterilization; Vasovasostomy; Vasoepididymostomy

 - Sperm in each testicle pass into a tightly coiled structure called the epididymis.
 Sperm mature in the epididymis and are held here until sexual activity forces them to move on.

 - When a man experiences sexual excitement, nerves stimulate each epididymis to contract.
 This forces the sperm to pass into a muscular channel called the vas deferens.
 (The 2 vas deferens are called the vasa deferentia.
-Vasectomy blocks both vas deferens to interrupt the transport of sperm.)
+Vasectomy blocks both vasa deferentia to interrupt the transport of sperm.)

 - Muscle contractions in the vas deferens from sexual activity propel the sperm along past the seminal vesicles, which are glands that contribute seminal fluid (semen) to the sperm.
 The vas deferens also collects fluid from the nearby prostate gland.
 Semen is composed mainly of these fluids from the seminal vesicles and prostate.
 Sperm make up only a small portion of semen.